tauri-apps/tauri-docs/docs/guides/icons.md

 yarn add -g github:tauri-apps/tauricon
 ```

-If you decide to use Tauri as a local package with npm (not yarn), you need to add a custom script to your package.json:
+If you decide to use `tauricon` as a local package with npm (not yarn), you need to add a custom script to your package.json:

 ```js title=package.json
 {